eharrow/pico-starlight-node/README.md

 Edit the `WIFI_CONFIG.py` file that comes with the Plaska Kit and enter your WiFi network's `SSID`, password and country code.

-Finally, create a `SERVER_CONFIG.py` file from the `SAMPLE_SERVER_CONFIG.py` and modify the `URL` value to point to the IP/Port of the Web server you configured above.
+Finally, update the `SERVER_CONFIG.py` and modify the `URL` value to point to the IP/Port of the Web server you configured above.
 Save to the Plaska Kit.

 Then plug this in and enjoy!